AnikBarua007/Garage_masters/README.md

 <br>
 Design patterns:
 <br>
 1. Strategy design pattern: This design pattern is used to search for accessories between two categories: 'car' and 'bike'.
-By: Shoumik Sarkar
 2. Singleton design pattern: This design pattern is used to build the register and login functionality.
-By: Sumon Das
 3. Composite design pattern: This design pattern is used to make packages with various accessories that can be added to the user.
-By: Shakib Ahmed
 4. Decorator design pattern: This design pattern is used to build the cart page so that customers can add various products with the base item.
-By: Anik Barua
 5. Adapter design pattern: This design pattern converts currency from BDT to USD.
-By: Sumon Das
 6. Factory design pattern: This design pattern creates vouchers based on condition.
-By: Shoumik Sarkar